zio/zio-sbt/docs/index.md

     "submoduleB" -> Seq("2.12.17", "2.13.10", "3.2.2")
   )
 ```

+In the example provided, `ciTargetScalaVersions` is defined at the `ThisBuild` level, meaning that the setting will apply to all projects within the build.
+The setting defines a Map where the key is the name of the current project, obtained by calling the `id` method on the `thisProject` setting, and the value is a sequence of Scala versions obtained from the `crossScalaVersions` of each submodule setting.

 To simplify this process, we can populate the versions using each submodule's crossScalaVersions setting as follows: